 What if my child has anxiety for other reasons?

 For some toddlers an event can trigger anxiety.
-We’ve worked with children who have had bee stings, car accidents, fire alarms, and major illness.
+We’ve worked with children who have had bee stings, car accidents, reactions to fire alarms, and major illness.
 Even more mundane stimuli, like a dog barking unexpectedly or a thunder storm can trigger night anxiety.
 If an identifiable stimulus is the source of your child’s stress, then you will need to be supportive and reassuring during the night until the stress from the event passes.
 This may mean sleeping in your child’s room for a time or staying with your child and actively soothing him until he is asleep.
 If your child’s anxiety seems to be more than just minor and passing, please see your child’s doctor for further evaluation.

 What if my child has anxiety and is also testing?

 It’s also important to note that sometimes toddler sleep problems can start as anxiety, but can evolve into testing.
 Imagine a scenario where your child has a bad dream and wakes terrified in the middle of the night.
 Obviously, you would respond with comfort and support to help him get through that tough night, BUT there is a good chance that your child might like the extra comfort that you offer and then in the future, he might wake up and call for you and use the words “bad dream,” because a bad dream led to a really nice outcome before.
 You can usually tell if this is happening, because the tone of your child’s waking will typically be different even when the language is the same.
 In this case you may start by being very supportive and responsive to the stress, but if the problem evolves, then you should evolve your parenting strategy with it.